 - Electronic Transactions Act & its implications

-- expressed terms versus implied terms
+- express terms vs. implied terms

 - parol evidence rule in written contracts